Environment & Sustainability policy

 So, we have set ourselves key objectives to reduce carbon emissions and reliance on natural resources, minimising waste and optimising disposal and by actively protecting natural resources, in line with the Rail industry sustainable development principles.

-London Northwestern Railway and West Midlands Railway operate suburban and regional services radiating from Birmingham as well as suburban, regional and inter-regional services from London Euston to Milton Keynes, Northampton, Birmingham, Crewe, and Liverpool.
+West Midlands Trains (WMT) operates suburban and regional services radiating from Birmingham as well as suburban, regional and inter-regional services from London Euston to Milton Keynes, Northampton, Birmingham, Crewe, and Liverpool.

 - Ensuring we have the resources in place, be that human or financial, to deliver.
 We will ensure all employees have the skills and capability to help us deliver our objectives.

 - Working towards targets agreed with the Department for Transport.